himanshu-yadav-ai/Tableau-Data-Analysis/Superstore loss Analysis/README.md

-# CAUTION: Project can be viewed in pdf file (.pdf), if you DON'T have tableau installed (.twbx file)
+## CAUTION: Project can be viewed in pdf file (Superstore Loss Analysis.pdf), if you DON'T have tableau installed you else open twbx file (Superstore Loss Analysis.twbx)

-## Tableau-Projects
+# Tableau-Projects

 The Projects are based on Data Analytics.